Burt Hill Multiple Use Areaicon key

 - State Land Managers Office: 607-776-2165 M-F 8:30-4:30

 - Emergency, Law Enforcement & Rangers: 911 or (518) 408-5850 or (607) 664-1021

 - Wildlife Management Unit: 8T

 General information on hiking includes how-to and safety tips and links to rules & regulations.
-The Finger Lakes Trail / North Country National Scenic Trail provides good foot access to the northern portion of the area.
+The Finger Lakes Trail / North Country National Scenic Trail (leaves DEC website) provides good foot access to the northern portion of the area.